Monica Mason

-Dame Monica Mason DBE (born 6 September 1941) is a former ballet dancer, teacher, and director of The Royal Ballet.
-In more than fifty years with the company, she established a reputation as a versatile performer, a skilled rehearsal director, and a capable administrator.
+Dame Monica Margaret Mason DBE (born 6 September 1941) is a former ballet dancer, teacher, and director of The Royal Ballet.
+In more than a half-century with the company, she established a reputation as a versatile performer, a skilled rehearsal director, and a capable administrator.

 Early life and training

-Monica Margaret Mason was born in Johannesburg, South Africa, into a family of British ancestry.
+Mason was born in Johannesburg, South Africa, into a family of British ancestry.
 She studied ballet from a young age with Ruth Inglestone, Reina Berman, and Frank Staff in her home city and, later, with Nesta Brooking in London.
 As an advanced student, she entered the Royal Ballet School in 1956, where she continued her education in both dance and academics.

 Performing career

 Taken into the corps of the Royal Ballet in 1958, Mason was, at 16, the company's youngest member.
-She soon caught the eye of choreographer Kenneth MacMillan, who had been commissioned to create yet another dance version of The Rite of Spring, set to Igor Stravinsky's score that had caused such a ruckus at its premiere with Diaghilev's Ballets Russes in 1913.
-Impressed by her talent and energy, and conscious, no doubt, of her youth and innocence, he cast her as the Chosen Maiden, around whom the rite evolves.
+She caught the eye of choreographer Kenneth MacMillan, who had been commissioned to create yet another dance version of The Rite of Spring, set to Igor Stravinsky's score that had caused such a ruckus at its premiere with Diaghilev's Ballets Russes in 1913.

+Impressed, he cast her as the Chosen Maiden, around whom the rite evolves.
+It was caught on film by Tony Palmer.
 She scored a marked success and thereafter became a particular favorite of MacMillan.
 Over the years, she danced in almost all his works in the Royal Ballet repertory, creating roles in six of them.

 Besides the Chosen Maiden, they are as follows.